 - Archives: posters, photographs, letters, documents

-The symposium is organized by the National Center for Preservation Technology and Training, the Friends of NCPTT, Nimitz Foundation, and the National Museum of the Pacific War.
+The symposium was organized by the National Center for Preservation Technology and Training, the Friends of NCPTT, Nimitz Foundation, and the National Museum of the Pacific War.

 Keynote Speaker: Nancy Reynolds Bartlit